Opportunities from the Jumbo MBG Budget and Regional Budget Challenges in 2026

 Increased Budget to Support Food Self-Sufficiency

-- The government increased the food security budget allocation in the 2026 Draft State Budget by 5.9% to IDR 164.41 trillion.
-This shows the government's serious commitment to realizing food self-sufficiency, especially in rice and corn.
+• The government is increasing the allocation of the food security budget in the 2026 RAPBN by 5.9% to IDR 164.41 trillion.
+This demonstrates the government's serious commitment to realizing food self-sufficiency, especially rice and corn.

-- Indonesia's agricultural sector faces challenges in the form of declining production and the number of farmers.
+• Indonesia's agricultural sector faces challenges in the form of declining production and the number of farmers.
 Data from the Central Statistics Agency (BPS) shows that rice production, which had reached 54.9 million tons in 2022, fell to 53.1 million tons in 2024.
-The same thing happened to corn.
-Its production also decreased from 16.5 million tons in 2022 to 15.1 million tons in 2024.
-This trend indicates that it is still difficult for Indonesia to maintain the consistency of food crop production, which is a mainstay in food security.
+The same thing happened to corn commodities.
+Production also decreased from 16.5 million tons in 2022 to 15.1 million tons in 2024.
+This trend indicates that Indonesia is still finding it difficult to maintain consistent production of food crops that are the mainstay of food security.

 Read more here.

-International Licensing Conference: This conference on licensed businesses will be held Thursday, August 21, 2025 at JIExpo, Jakarta.
-The conference takes the theme of the presentation, "Prospects and Trends of the Global Licensing Industry 2025".
-Present at the event as speakers were Managing Director of Greater China & Southeast Asia Licensing International Tani Wong, Chairwoman of Indonesia Licensing Association (ASENSI) Susanty Widjaya, and Vice President and General Manager of Disney Consumer Products South Asia Pacific The Walt Disney Company.
+International Licensing Conference: This licensing business conference will be held on Thursday (August 21, 2025) at JIExpo, Jakarta.
+The conference will take the presentation theme, "Prospects and Trends of the Global Licensing Industry 2025".
+The speakers at the event will be Managing Director of Greater China & Southeast Asia Licensing International Tani Wong, Chairwoman of the Indonesia Licensing Association (ASENSI) Susanty Widjaya, and Vice President and General Manager of Disney Consumer Products South Asia Pacific The Walt Disney Company.

-Road to G20 Summit: F20's Call for Just Transition and Climate Justice: Multi-stakeholder Dialogue in the framework of Road to G20 Summit with the theme F20's Call for Just Transition and Climate Justice was organized by The Habibie Center supported by the Ford Foundation and the Ministry of Home Affairs of the Republic of Indonesia.
-This event is a strategic discussion forum organized by the F20 (Foundations Platform) as part of a series of events leading up to the G20 Summit.
-The event aims to discuss important issues related to equitable energy transition and climate justice by involving various stakeholders, including representatives from philanthropic organizations, government, private sector, and civil society.
-This dialogue can be followed online through a live broadcast of The Habibie Center's YouTube channel on August 21, 2025 at 12.00 WIB.
+Road to G20 Summit: F20’s Call for Just Transition and Climate Justice: The Multi-stakeholder Dialogue in the context of the Road to G20 Summit carrying the theme F20’s Call for Just Transition and Climate Justice is organized by The Habibie Center supported by the Ford Foundation and the Ministry of Home Affairs of the Republic of Indonesia.
+This event is a strategic discussion forum organized by F20 (Foundations Platform) as part of a series of events leading up to the G20 Summit.
+This event aims to discuss important issues related to a just energy transition and climate justice by involving various stakeholders, including representatives from philanthropic organizations, government, the private sector, and civil society.
+This dialogue can be followed online via live broadcast on The Habibie Center's YouTube channel on August 21, 2025 at 12.00 WIB.

-"The key to investing is not to judge how much an industry will affect society, or how much it will grow, but rather to determine the competitive advantage of a particular company and, importantly, the durability of that advantage."
-(Warren Buffet-Businessman)
+"The key to investing is not assessing how much an industry is going to affect society, or how much it will grow, but rather determining the competitive advantage of any given company and, most of all, the durability of that advantage."
+(Warren Buffet - Entrepreneur)

 Have a good day Chief.